HiteshSG/tkinter-MyNotesApp/readme.md

 ### How to run:
 - Download clone
-- Perform queries one by in your mysql server
+- Perform queries one by one in your mysql server
 - Edit mysql credentials in backend.py file. for eg. usr='your_usr' and pwd='your_pwd'
 - Run command: 'python app.py'